Choosing a Cable Service Provider

 Satellite vs Cable

 When choosing a TV service, you have two basic options: cable and satellite.
-Each has their pros and cons.
+Each has its pros and cons.

 Cable TV